anatoly314/async-habr-translate/README.md

     }
 }
 ```
 Most likely, these are promise polyfills before ES6.
 Promises will unwrap such objects and then wrap them in full-fledged ES6 promises.
-This is how resolve, Promise.resolve, then, and catch work.
+This is how `resolve`, `Promise.resolve`, `then`, and `catch` work.
 ```javascript
 Promise.resolve(thenable)
     .then((value) => {